ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 }
 ```

 This will take the GCKMediaInformation we will create with the previous created functions and, if a cast session is available, load media on the remote client.
-Once this happens the completion will return true a cast session exists and false if we can not send a the GCKMediaInformation because there is no active cast session at the moment.
+Once this happens the completion will return true if a cast session exists and false if we can not send a the GCKMediaInformation because there is no active cast session at the moment.

 Now that we have all the components to start streaming our first video go ahead and update your `listenForCastConnection` function in the Player class.